 - Repeat until all of the batter is made into balls.

-- Pour the remaining coconut into a small dish or cereal ball.
-Roll each truffle in the coconut until completely coated.
+- To finish, either pour the remaining coconut into a small dish or cereal ball.
+Roll each truffle in the coconut until completely coated, or drizzle each truffle with melted chocolate (as pictured).

 - Store truffles in an airtight container in the fridge or at room temperature for up to a week.